fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/weekly-reflections.md

 Obviously you'll have SIGNIFICANTLY more depth to your description in the sense that all the letters above will be well-explained and specific examples from the readings---and they won't all be crammed into a single sentence as I have done.
 What what is one sentence above should be a whole paragraph in your reflection.

 NOTE: Don't just talk about how great your work has been (even if true).
-That's already posted, evaluated, etc. This final learning reflection is meant to convey your synthesis of the whole course.
+That's already posted, evaluated, etc. This final learning reflection is meant to convey your synthesis of the whole course and give me an honest assessment your effort, even if it wasn't apparent in some of your posts (which happens to ALL of us).

 ### Be specific
 This is what separates excellent from mediocre reflections.
 To say that "I learned to think more critically about dietary advice" is fine ONLY AS LONG AS you provide several specific examples of the issues that you think are important to think critically about and WHY.
 But if you just leave it at that (the vague statement that you learned about a topic on the syllabus) and don't provide any examples from the readings, I can only assume it's because you didn't read or learn very much.

 ### Think holistically
 The more you can tie themes together and speak about the course as a whole (while giving specific examples from the readings), the higher your score will be.
 You should absolutely use the discussion board to remind you of what was going on over the many weeks of class.